Ba3a-G/LPU-Wireless-Autologin/README.md

 Now you just have to type `llogin` in your terminal to login to the network.

 ## To Do
-1. Make a similar script for Windows.
+1. Similar script for Windows
+2. Store credentials in env
+3. Multi account support (for people like [@saddexed](https://github.com/saddexed))

 ## Contributing
 Pull requests are always welcome.
 Feel free to add any new features or fix any bugs you find.